 SantaCon is one of the craziest Christmas events in the city (happens in many other cities as well).
 Basically, thousands of people dressed as Santa descend on the streets of San Francisco for a day of singing, drinking, exploring, and just having an overall good time.
 Even if you don’t want to participate, it is still a pretty fun day to be in the city as everywhere you look you will see someone dressed as Santa.

-Deck the Halls Pop Up Holiday Bar
+Deck the Halls Pop Up Holiday Bar (Opening November 25, 2022 according to their site)

 While this is not an annual thing, each year there are many holiday pop-ups, so you can see what is happening this year if you visit the city.
 When I went, the pop up that was drawing the most attention was Deck the Halls pop up holiday bar in North Beach.
 This bar was changed entirely for Christmas, complete with penguins and an igloo on the wall, reindeer on the fake roof, and a Christmas tree in the back.
 Even the drinks were inspired by the holiday.